monkale-io/coredns-manager-operator/CONTRIBUTING.md

 1. Review and test the changes.
 2. Merge the changes into the `main` branch after successful review and testing.
 3. Build the image and push it to Docker Hub.
+4. Update CHANGELOG.md
-4. Set up the tag.
+5. Set up the tag.

 ## Development Setup